 "We view the National Youth Sports Strategy as an important first step to reorient the U.S. sports culture around a shared vision: that one day all youth will have the opportunity, motivation and access to play sports, regardless of their race, ethnicity, sex, ability, or ZIP code."
-210 For our federal government to put the muscle and funding behind this statement that can bring this vision to life - something our country needs in ways that don't appear to register at the level of awareness that motivates concrete action - the time is now.

-While the story detailed in this manuscript is about the sport of tennis - every sport has its own version of this story - one that highlights the skills, mindsets, social-emotional connectivity, and neural wiring patterns which make that particular sport a means to an end.
+210 and neural wiring patterns which make that particular sport a means to an end.
 These sport-specific stories hold the nuances that intrinsically motivate a group of young people to opt for participation in one particular sport over another - and can only be written by those who know the sport, love it, speak the language - and integrate key scientifically grounded developmental underpinnings to weave a narrative that illuminates its unique holistic developmental assets - then tells the story in a way that drives athlete acquisition, engagement, and retention over time.